Caleana major

 Caleana major, commonly known as the large duck orchid, is a small orchid found in eastern and southern Australia.
 This terrestrial plant features a remarkable flower, resembling a duck in flight.
 The flower is an attractant to insects, such as male sawflies which pollinate the flower in a process known as pseudocopulation.
 In 1986 this orchid was featured on an Australian postage stamp.

+Caleana major is the emblem of the Latrobe Valley Field Naturalists Club.

 Description

 Caleana major is a tuberous, perennial herb, usually growing to a height of 200-400 mm with a single reddish, narrow lance-shaped leaf, 40-130 mm long, 4-8 mm wide and often spotted, emerging at its base.
 Up to five shiny reddish brown flowers, 20-25 mm long and 6-7 mm wide are borne on a thin, wiry flowering stem.
 (In rare cases, the flower can be greenish with dark spots.)
 The sepals and petals are 12-15 mm long and have pointed tips.
 The column has broad wings which the dorsal sepal and petals almost touch and the lateral sepals turn back wing-like behind the flower.
 The labellum is 6-8 mm long and 5-6 mm wide and resembles the head of a duck on a strap-like "neck".
 Flowering occurs from September to January.